Saikat Chakrabarti: Immigration reform

-Chakrabarti worked on the part of the Justice Democrats platform which included abolishing Immigration and Customs Enforcement (ICE).
+Chakrabarti worked on the part of the Justice Democrats platform which included abolishing ICE.
 To the question of whether a different agency should take its place, he replied "everyone has a different idea of what happens after".

 In a 2019 tweet, Chakrabarti wrote that the New Democrats and Blue Dog Caucus should be called "the New Southern Democrats" for voting to "enable a racist system".
 This was in response to Democratic representatives approving an aid package which included funding for southern border enforcement.
-The House Democratic Caucus Twitter account, managed by Hakeem Jeffries, objected to his referring to Sharice Davids by name in these posts.
+The House Democratic Caucus Twitter account, managed by Hakeem Jeffries, objected to his referring to Sharice Davids by name in these posts and attacked him for his perceived targeting of a Native American woman and person of color.

 Resignation as chief of staff

 On August 2, 2019, Representative Ocasio-Cortez announced that Saikat Chakrabarti "has decided to leave the office to work with New Consensus to further develop plans for a Green New Deal."
 That same day, in an interview with The Intercept, Chakrabarti said he would be starting work with New Consensus, an organization dedicated to the Green New Deal, the congresswoman's "ambitious climate, economic, and racial justice agenda."

-A subsequent article in The New York Times suggested a connection between this departure and Ocasio-Cortez's adoption of a more moderate strategy for working with conservative colleagues, though a New York Post article had previously suggested a connection between his departure and a federal investigation related to campaign finance due to a complaint filed by the Coolidge Reagan Foundation.
-The FEC, however, found no wrongdoing.
+Housing

+Chakrabarti supports an "all-of-the-above" approach to combat the housing crisis in the United States.
+He has advocated cutting "red tape to accelerate development", increasing funding "for low-income housing" and creating a federal agency to provide "low-interest financing to pay for home construction."
+Chakrabarti has also criticized the "tribal politics" surrounding the housing and cost-of-living crises in San Francisco, arguing that such dynamics have worsened these problems instead of encouraging engagement with fresh ideas.